panva/node-oidc-provider/docs/README.md

 ### assertJwtClientAuthClaimsAndHeader

-Helper function used to validate the JWT Client Authentication Assertion Claims Set and Header beyond what its specification mandates.
+Helper function used to validate the JWT Client Authentication (`private_key_jwt` and `client_secret_jwt`) Assertion Claims Set and Header beyond what its specification mandates.

 _**default value**_: